COXIT-CO/RecruitFlowAI/README.md

 For more details checkout the [project Notion](https://cotton-radar-ab3.notion.site/CVScanAI-25ca5c0e61fd4ad284796443dd258c3a).

 ## Actively Developing Functionality for Release 0.1.0.

 - Slack Bot as UI.
 - PDF formatted resume scanning for mistakes.
 - Matching resumes to job description and prioritizing candidates with detailed summary for each.
 - Search of candidates in internal database based on job requirements.
 - AI assistant integrated into Slack Bot.

 ## Slack Bot

 ### Setting Up the Bot

 1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app(you can add the existing manifest or create App from Scratch)
 2. Generate all required api tokens and secrets: access token, signing secret, config token...(check instructions below)
 3. Use these data and bot app id to populate env variables mentioned below.

 ### Deployment

 1. Create in base folder `.env` file and specify:

    - `SLACK_SIGNING_SECRET` - Signing Secret from the App credentials section
    - `SLACK_CONFIG_DATA_DIR` - the path to the directory that contains `manifest.json` and `chatcraft_templates.json` (optional for docker run)
    - `SLACK_BOT_APP_ID` - App ID from the App credentials section
    - `SLACK_APP_CONFIG_TOKEN` - Access Token from App Configuration Tokens(**Your Apps** section).
 Needed to run the bot using ngrok.
 It expires every 12 hours, do not forget to update ([reference](https://api.slack.com/authentication/config-tokens)).
 You will need to have ngrok configured - check `.ngrok2/ngrok.ym` in you home dir, it should contain `authtoken` and `version` set to `2`.
 Read more details on https://dashboard.ngrok.com/get-started/setup.
    - `SLACK_REFRESH_TOKEN` - refresh token for app config token rotation if the token was refreshed at least once with request/api.
 Obtain it from **Your Apps**, same as the app config token: https://api.slack.com/apps.
    - `SLACK_ACCESS_TOKEN` - Bot User OAuth Token.
 Install App to Workspace and copy it from the `Install App->OAuth Tokens for Your Workspace` section
    - `OPENAI_API_KEY` - generate this key in your OpenAI account: https://platform.openai.com/account/api-keys.

-2. Build docker image `docker build -t recruit_flow_bot_image .`
+2. Run the bot & Loki Grafana logging services with `docker compose up` while being in the base folder.

-3. Run container `docker run -d --name recruit_flow_bot_cont  -p 3000:3000 --restart=always recruit_flow_bot_image`
+   _Logs are accessible to view with Grafana at localhost:3200 by default after all the services started_

 ### Commands

 - `/generate_job_description` - pass all you know about the job requirements, client and interview procedure to generate job description.
 - `/create_social_media_post` - pass job description and generate post for social media
 - `/match_resumes` - pass job requirements and link to resumes to know which of candidates are more suitable